jefftranter/68000/xlate09/README.md

 A 6809 test file which can be converted to 68000 code using the tool.

 The original trans09.com executable will run under Linux the dosbox MS-DOS emulator on Linux.
-It may also run on Windows, I have not tried it.
+I was also able to run it under Windows 10, but I got a number of errors that I had to ignore.

 The Pascal source can be compiled to generate a Linux executable which will run.
 The data files must be in the same same directory where the